Resources to Help Parents Talk to Their Kids About Sex

 Topics include consent, orientation, pornography, spirituality, and more.

 We know from experience that it can be difficult to talk to kids about sex.
-That’s why we’ve put together this growing resource, which is based on the latest scientific research (in line with our approach) and our conversations with parents about what they’ve found helpful.
+That’s why we’ve put together this growing resource, which is based on ancient wisdom and the latest psychological research (in line with our approach).

 We view this resource page as a starting place (not a conclusion), and note that it must be adapted for each individual situation.
 To help on this front, we’ve split each section into three age ranges: teens, kids, and littles.

 - “Beyond the Big Talk” (5-min article) Steven Martino, behavioral scientist, Rosalie Corona, clinical psychologist from VCU and others studied the effects of parents discussing a variety of topics about sexuality more frequently.
 “Adolescents whose sexual communication with their parents involved more repetition felt closer to their parents, felt more able to communicate with their parents in general and about sex specifically, and perceived that discussions with their parents about sex occurred with greater openness than did adolescents whose sexual communication with their parents included less repetition.”

 - “Sexual Behavior in Childhood Guide” (10-min guide) published by Sex Positive Families describes typical and concerning sexual behavior by age.
 They describe teachable moments as well as list resources for each age group.
 “Talk with the child about the behavior.
 Create a space that’s safe for them to share their feelings and experience, without fear of judgment or punishment.”